General · · 15 min read

 Explore Depreciation Calculation Methods: MACRS and Alternatives

-The Modified Accelerated Cost Recovery System (MACRS) serves as the predominant method for calculating real estate depreciation.
-Under this system, real estate depreciation for residential rental properties occurs over a span of 27.5 years, whereas commercial real estate is depreciated over 39 years.
+The Modified Accelerated Cost Recovery System (MACRS) serves as the predominant method for calculating depreciation.
+Under this system, residential real estate depreciation occurs over a span of 27.5 years, whereas commercial real estate is depreciated over 39 years.

 Investors may also consider alternative methods, such as: